viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 from viam.components.motor import Motor from viam.services.vision import VisionClient

-# these must be set, you can get them from your robot's 'Code sample' tab
+# these must be set, you can get them from your machine's 'Code sample' tab
 robot_api_key = os.getenv('ROBOT_API_KEY') or ''
 robot_api_key_id = os.getenv('ROBOT_API_KEY_ID') or ''
 robot_address = os.getenv('ROBOT_ADDRESS') or ''